 His latest book co-authored with Herbert Eberhart is titled Lösungskunst.

-Melanie Nesbitt, ADTR, CAGS, is a teacher, supervisor, and clinician in private practice in Canada, the U.S, and Israel where she worked with victims of terror.
+Melanie Nesbitt, ADTR, CAGS, RP, is a teacher, supervisor, and clinician in private practice in Canada, the U.S, and Israel where she worked with victims of terror.
 Her practice also includes children with special needs such as asperger’s syndrome, adolescents with mood disorders and adults experiencing depression and post-traumatic stress.

 A graduate of York University and European Graduate School (CAGS), she is an accredited dance/movement therapist with the American Dance Therapy Association.
 She taught eight years at York University and guest lectured at McMaster addressing medical students on the outcome of non-verbal interaction with patients.
 She also lectured at Ryerson and Waterloo Universities.
 As a researcher, she has studied parent/child interaction, speech stimulation and movement with the aging population.
 Melanie’s artistic training includes years of performing in music, dance, drama and voice on stage and television.